The name sounds like a bird's paradise, doesn't it?

 April to October is the best time to visit.

 Petrol Station, Australia Post outlet, Supermarket, Bakery

-Health Service, Police Station - Click here to read more about facilities
+Health Service, Police Station - Get more info about the facilities in town.

 Wirrarri Visitor Information Centre, 29 Burt Street, Ph: 07 4564 2000, offers advice, library & internet services